 Instead, through individual counseling for herself and her children, Burdick was able to work through her grief.
 But the lack of resources for young widows and widowers compelled her to pursue a career in psychotherapy.
 She now counsels patients experiencing grief or loss – and has a large patient population of young widows and widowers, an area she considers one of her specialties.

-Cathy Clough, executive director of the New Hope Center for Grief Support in Northville, also was widowed young.
+Cathy Clough, founder of the New Hope Center for Grief Support in Northville, also was widowed young.
 In 1983, her husband died, leaving her to parent 5- and 9-year-old boys and a teen stepson.

 “Nothing was out there at the time that was specific to young widows and widowers,” she recalls.
 This is why Clough feels a special connection to the New Hope Center’s group for young widows and widowers called Circles of Hope.